SCHOOLS BY STATE

 Salary and Employment Facts for Idaho Forensic Psychologists

-The average annual salary for a forensic psychologist in Idaho is $73,000.
+The average annual salary for a forensic psychologist in Idaho is $90,070.
 This is a great salary for the state.
 With the demand for specialists rising, there’s a good chance that the number of jobs in the state will go up in the next few years.
-A nationwide projected job increase of about 15% is expected by 2016, which is great news for anyone who is starting schooling now.
+A nationwide projected job increase of about 10% is between 2014 and 2024, which is great news for anyone who is starting schooling now.

 Forensics in the Media